Marketing Campaigns: The Complete Guide With 6 Easy Steps

 - How to Promote Your Content With Social Media

-- Putting together an promotion calendar
+- Put together an organized promotion calendar

 One of the most effective and essential things you can do in order to launch a successful campaign involves personally reaching out to people who can and would be willing to help.
 Unless you’re Mashable or Pepsi, you can’t expect to build buzz on your own.
 You need strategic partners who can help you before your campaign goes live, during the day of launch, and after it is live for the world to see.